 Jones addressed it directly in his order denying Michael a stay:

 "Indeed, to grant the relief requested by the petitioner would make the case a monumental example of the seemingly endless and oft-criticized federal habeas practice.
-Over 19 years after the heinous murder the petitioner has admitted committing, it is time to draw this affair to a close."

 Hard on family: The family of 16-year-old murder victim Trista Eng wants the sentence carried out, although all have had different reactions to the decades of delays, Kearney said.